-The only true rule of judging of professed conversion is its fruits.
-The modes of it may vary from circumstances of which we are not the fit judges, and never shall be, until we know more of the mystic powers of mind, and of that intercourse which Almighty God, in his goodness, condescends to hold with it.
+The only true rule of judging of professed conversion its fruits.
+The modes of it may vary from circumstance of which we are not the fit judges, and never shall be, unt we know more of the mystic powers of mind, and of the intercourse which Almighty God, in his goodness, conducted stocked to hold with it.

-It is granted, however, that in such cases a spurious feeling has been often mixed up with these genuine visitations; that some ardent minds, when even sincere, have not sufficiently respected the rules of propriety in their acts of worship; that some religious deception has taken place; that some persons have confounded susceptibility of feeling with depth of grace; that censoriousness and spiritual pride have displaced that humility and charity which must exist wherever the influence of the Spirit of God is really present; and that, in some cases, a real fanaticism has sprung up, as in the case of George Bell and his followers in London, at an early period of Methodism.
-But these are accidents,-tares sown in the field among the good seed, which were never spared by Mr. Wesley or his most judicious successors.
-In the early stages of their growth indeed, and before they assumed a decided character, they were careful lest, by plucking them up, they should root out the good seed also; but both in Great Britain and in America, no extravagance has ever been encouraged by the authorities of either society, and no importance is attached to any thing but the genuine fruits of conversion.
+It is granted, however, that in such cases a spurious fee ing has been often mixed up with these genuine visitation that some ardent minds, when even sincere, have not su ciently respected the rules of propriety in their acts of wn ship; that some religious deception has taken place; th some persons have confounded susceptibility of feeling wi depth of grace; that censoriousness and spiritual pride ha displaced that humility and charity which must exist whe ever the influence of the Spirit of God is really presen and that, in some cases, a real fanaticism has sprung up, in the case of George Bell and his followers in London, an early period of Methodism.
+But these are accidents. tares sown in the field among the good seed, which we never spared by Mr. Wesley or his most judicious succe sors.
+In the early stages of their growth indeed, and befo they assumed a decided character, they were careful lest? plucking them up, they should root out the good seed als but both in Great Britain and in America, no extravagan has ever been encouraged by the authorities of either soci ty, and no importance is attached to any thing but the gen ine fruits of conversion.